 CCW applicants must provide ONE of the following forms of firearms training.

-A copy of a Hunter Education certificate from Wisconsin's Hunter Education program or a substantially similar program that is established by another state and recognized by the Department of Natural Resources.
-NOTE: You may obtain a duplicate Wisconsin Hunter Education certificate online or by ordering a replacement card from the DNR.
+- A copy of a Hunter Education certificate from Wisconsin's Hunter Education program or a substantially similar program that is established by another state and recognized by the Department of Natural Resources.
+NOTE: Should your Wisconsin hunters education safety certificate become lost or destroyed, you may obtain another copy in oneof three ways:

 a.
 The applicant’s name.